 "We call on Russia to return urgently to full and verifiable compliance.
 It is now up to Russia to preserve the INF Treaty."

-Pompeo, who attended the meeting, said the United States would withdrawn from the INF Treaty in 60 days unless Russia complies with the agreement.
+Pompeo, who attended the meeting, said the United States would withdraw from the INF Treaty in 60 days unless Russia complies with the agreement.

 "The United States declares today it has found Russia in material breach of the treaty and will suspend our obligations as a remedy effective in 60 days unless Russia returns to full and verifiable compliance," he said.